Information Aggregation with AI Agents: Results

-To test these hypotheses, we utilize an information provision treatment (e.g., \cite{bergEtAl95}, \cite{caiEtAl2009}).
-Specifically, we use the empirical results from the initial 1,772 markets of the first wave to construct an exogenous informational shock.
-This information is provided to an independent, non-overlapping sample of 1,728 new markets.
-By pooling the baseline and treatment samples, we can robustly estimate the effect of the disclosure using a treatment dummy, as the temporal separation ensures the information provided in the second phase is strictly exogenous to the error term of those new markets.
-It is important to note that the same version for each LLM model is used both in the baseline and treatment sample.
-Moreover, LLMs do not have memory of past play.
-Every time we call an LLM (even within different rounds of the same market) through an API, it is a completely different instance of the model.
+To test Hypotheses \ref{hypothesis: info on accuracy} and \ref{hypothesis: info on profits}, we introduce an information provision treatment (e.g., \cite{bergEtAl95}, \cite{caiEtAl2009}).
+Specifically, we use the empirical results from our initial baseline sample (1,772 markets) to construct a disclosure prompt.
+This summary information is then provided to an independent, non-overlapping later-wave sample of 1,728 new markets.
+By pooling the baseline and treatment samples, we estimate the association between this disclosure prompt and market outcomes using a treatment indicator.

-Below is the text that we added to the prompt in the Experiment Disclosure treatment.
-We adopted a neutral tone, only stating the qualitative results and without attempting to steer the AI agents on how to use them.

-Table \ref{tab:disclosure_quantile_regressions_robust} contains the same regression models as in Table \ref{tab:quantile_regressions_robust}, where the dependent variable is the log error, but with the full sample of 3500 markets and an added dummy variable on Experiment Disclosure.
-Similarly, Table \ref{tab:disclosure trading volume and profits robust} contains the same regression models as in Table \ref{tab:trading volume and profits robust}, where the dependent variables are trading volume and individual profits.